 Thailand, Cambodia hold ceasefire talks in Malaysia as clashes continue

-Acting Thai Premier Phumtham Wechayachai accuses Cambodia of ‘not acting in good faith’ as talks begin in Kuala Lumpur.
+Acting Thai Premier Phumtham Wechayachai accuses Cambodia of ‘not acting in good faith’ ahead of crucial talks.

 A meeting to secure a ceasefire following days of a deadly border conflict between Thailand and Cambodia is under way in Malaysia, says a Malaysian official.